3 Answers To "What Do You Look For In A Company?"

-When the interviewer asks this question, they are looking for you to list the qualities that you look for in a company.
+When the interviewer asks this question, they are looking to list the qualities you look for in a company.
 This is different than describing the actual company themselves.
 A good way to think about answering this question is to presume some of the core line items that may come up if you were to read through a companies mission statement.

-The interviewer wants to know what you value, what your morals are and how you might be guiding your internal compass.
+The interviewer wants to know what you value, what your morals are, and how you might be guiding your internal compass.
 From there, they can determine whether or not it’s good alignment to what the companies mission statements are.

 Know The Companies Mission Statement

-That way when you answer, you aren’t accidentally answering with qualities that the company can’t provide, thus making you not an ideal or fitting candidate.
+That way, when you answer, you aren’t accidentally answering with qualities that the company can’t provide, thus making you not an ideal or fitting candidate.

 Qualities You Can Use To Answer The Question